Lead Exposure Elimination Project

 Co-Founder & Director

 Clare was previously Chief Operating Officer at the Happier Lives Institute, a nonprofit think-tank.
-She is an incoming Trustee of Suvita, and a research intern at the nonprofit Development Media International.
+She is an incoming Trustee of Suvita, and was a research intern at the nonprofit Development Media International.
 She has a PhD in Earth Sciences from the University of Cambridge and has published multiple peer-reviewed papers in international journals.

 Dr Jerome Nriagu